ZaZza402/alecsdesign/ANALYTICS-SEO-SETUP.md

 1. Go to your website's contact section
 2. Fill out all required fields
 3. Submit the form
-4. You should receive an email at `mka.alecs@gmail.com`
+4. You should receive an email at `start@alecsdesign.xyz`
 5. Check Google Analytics for "form_submit_success" event

 ## 4. SEO Enhancements